KevinMarquette/kevinmarquette.github.io/_draft/2018-01-12-Powershell-switch-statement.md

 # Final words

 The switch statement is simple on the surface but it offers some advanced features that most people don't realize are available.
 Stringing those features together makes this into a really powerful feature when it is needed.
+I hope you learned something that you had not realized before.